adipopbv/dotman/README.md

 # dotman

-A linux dotfiles manager written in go!
+A linux dotfiles manager written in python!